 Option 3 – For a more straight forward and simple approach you can use a spray or paint on a membrane (such as passive purple).
 Some additional tapes and collars may be required with this system although not to the same extent as option 1.

-8. MVHR and Services
+8. MVHR AND SERVICES

 The MVHR or mechanical ventilation with heat recovery is the heart of any Passive House building.
 The operation of this system provides clean fresh air that has been pre-heated to reduce internal heat loss whilst also reducing the buildings heating load requirement.